elasticio/elasticio.github.io/_guides/managing-oauth-clients.md

   }'
   ```

+#### Deleting OAuth Clients

-#### To delete an OAuth client, we will use the following API request:
+To delete an OAuth client, we will use the following API request:

 `DELETE
 {apiBaseUri}/v2/tenants/{TENANT_ID}/oauth-clients/{OAUTH-CLIENT_ID}